 When a child is in care, the carers are accorded the same rights and responsibilities as parents.
 The school has both an appointed member of staff and a governor for Looked after Children.
-At St David's Primary School this is: Francesca Brinicombe
+At St David's C of E Primary School this is: Francesca Brinicombe